Ganden to Samye

 15mins past Pisha a ridge spur called Dragmar meets the trail.
 On the ridge is the partially rebuilt palace where King Trisong Detsen is said to have been born.
 Formerly a lavish temple, it now stands empty.

 20mins further down the trail is Sangbu village, from where there are good views of the golden spires of Samye.
-The route follows the 4WD track direct to Samye along the Margin of woods and desert: it takes abt 1hr.
+The route follows the 4WD track directly to Samye along the Margin of woods and desert: it takes abt 1hr.
 You finally enter the perimeter wall of Samye, abt 3hrs from Nyango.
 Overnight

 Your tour ends today.
 Our guide and driver will collect you from your hotel to transfer to Lhasa Airport/Railway Station for your next destination.